The Formula Doctors Have Used for 200 Years

 - Genetic screening (weeks 10-13): NIPT blood test or nuchal translucency ultrasound to screen for chromosomal conditions

-- End of first trimester visit (week 12): Review test results, discuss second trimester plans
+- End of first trimester visit (week 12): Review results, map out second trimester plans

 Calculate Your Due Date